Hitta/simplerialize/README.md

 * ...claim to be consistent for each and all use cases ** It may _fail horribly_ for your particular case
-** It may provide you with an inconsistent model depending on context and usage ** In other words, don't trust it untill you've made it prove itself for _your specific_ use case - write tests
+** It may provide you with an inconsistent model depending on context and usage ** In other words, don't trust it until you've made it prove itself for _your specific_ use case - write tests

 #### This library offers:
 * A naive implementation of a transparent API for serialization to JSON or XML
 * A fairly compact output regardless of format
 * Good performant streaming serialization (thanks to [Jackson](http://jackson.codehaus.org/) and [Woodstox](http://woodstox.codehaus.org/))

+#### Exeptions:
+Everything throws IOException which either means you screwed up your serialization causing invalid XML or JSON or the underlying serialization library encountered an error when writing to the underlying writer.

 #### Dependencies
 * Maybe: Internally at [Hitta.se](http://www.hitta.se/) we make heavy use of [Nat Pryce](http://www.natpryce.com/)'s [Maybe type](https://github.com/npryce/maybe-java).
 This is reflected in it being a dependency in this project for now.
 We might consider removing it.